We just reached 30,000 articles on this wiki! 🥳

 • Document the newly leaked Pre-Alpha build

-LEGO Island is a 3D open-world action adventure game themed around LEGO.
-One of the earliest LEGO games (the first was SEGA's LEGO FUN TO BUILD), LEGO Island would jumpstart a decades-long and still ongoing series of numerous LEGO games for ages to come.
+LEGO Island is a 3D open-world action adventure game.
+Being one of the earliest pieces of digital LEGO media (at that time, LEGO didn't even have licensed themes in their sets), LEGO Island would jumpstart a decades-long and still ongoing series of numerous LEGO-branded games.

-Along with its troubled development, LEGO Island has become famous on the Internet for being an early open-world LEGO game with copious instances of surreal humor surrounding the island.
-Even if you're not familiar with LEGO Island, it's also known for having one of the most interesting ways to tell you to put the CD in your computer.
+It's also known for having one of the most interesting ways to tell you to put the CD back in your computer.

 Sub-Pages